 Now that your site is ready you can login to start creating your actual website!
 Just to to your domain name but add /wp-admin to the end of the URL.
 This will direct you to your WordPress login screen.
 Use the admin username and the password you created when setting up your Bluehost account to login.
 This should take you to your WordPress dashboard where you’ll install a theme, plugins and add all of your posts and pages about your upcoming nuptials.

 With your website ready, step two is to choose a theme that sets the stage for your wedding.
 Your theme will determine the overall aesthetics of your website and, depending on your pick, it might also offer some added functionalities.
 For example, some dedicated wedding themes come with guest book and countdown timer features.

 There are thousand of WordPress themes to choose from (including free options from WordPress.org as well as premium options from websites like Themeforest and Creative Market) to choose from to get you started.
 Furthermore, we have our own roundup of wedding WordPress themes that we think are pretty nifty.
-Alternatively, if you’re familiar with multipurpose solutions – such as Total – you might consider keeping it, and simply adding some wedding features (check step number five for more info).
+Alternatively, if you’re familiar with multipurpose solutions – such as the Total WordPress theme – you might consider keeping it, and simply adding some wedding features (check step number five for more info).

 If you’re looking for specific wedding theme suggestions, here are our three top picks.

 Wedding Bride Free WordPress Theme